greencloudcomputing/docs/docs/api/tags.md

 Example usages we see for this are -:

-1. You may have many functions in your Green Cloud account.
-Imagine searching 100 functions to find one it could be tedious.
-Searching using a tag that reduces that 100 functions to 3 for example?
+1. You may have many functions in your GreenCloud account.
+Imagine searching 100 functions to find one, it could be tedious.
+Searching using a tag could reduce the number to sift through considerably.
-2. Green Cloud will in future consist of more services ( Storage and Database ) - as such we will allow tags on all resources.
+2. GreenCloud will in future consist of more services ( Storage and Database ) - as such we will allow tags on all resources.
 Being able to use the same tag name across different services will effectively organise your GreenCloud services.

 ## Create Tag